Photoshop Raw Conversion, Layers and Masks

 Our lab is located on our property where we also conduct our various nature photography courses in the Hoot Hollow Institute, a separate building located deeper in our woods.
 Our property, and the farm vacation lodge where our participants stay are both target rich environments for photographers.
 Our property is a mix of flower gardens, wild fields, streams, ponds, and forest; the home to flying squirrels, bluebirds, goldfinches, treefrogs, and more.
 We've recorded 100 species of birds on our property and virtually every species of nonvenomous reptile and amphibian recorded in central Pennsylvania, as well as most mammal species.
 It's not unusual to see six or more species of mammal in a single day.
 In summer there are a variety of insects, including swallowtail and tiger butterflies, and in spring and fall the foliage change (the green wave of spring, the vibrant reds of autumn) makes for dramatic images.
 The location and landscaping is perfect for breakout sessions and for shooting images that you may wish to incorporate into your digital imagery.

 Participants stay at the Mountain Dale Farm, a farm-vacation facility similar to a bed and breakfast.
 Breakfasts and dinners are served at the farm where our participants eat AS A GROUP family-style.
 Lunches are served here at Hoot Hollow (the name of our property).
 We feel this aspect of our course is unique and special -- people traveling alone are not alone once they arrive, and the time spent together as a group provides participants with the opportunity to share information, have fun, and build friendships.
 One warning, however!
-The meals both at the farm and at Hoot Hollow are tasty and filling. and we cater to special diets as needed, so don't expect to go hungry during your stay!
+The meals both at the farm and at Hoot Hollow are tasty and filling and we cater to special diets as needed, so don't expect to go hungry during your stay!
 You will not lose weight!
-One of the advantages, we feel, that we offer is simply the fact that everything is self-contained and included -- the lodging, all meals, drinks, etc., both at the Digital Institute and also where you spend the night at the Mountain Dale Farm.
+One of the advantages, we feel, that we offer is simply the fact that everything is self-contained and included -- all meals, drinks, etc., both at the Digital Institute and also where you spend the night at the Mountain Dale Farm.

 Joe McDonald has been a full-time professional wildlife and nature photographer since 1983.
 He is the author of six books on wildlife photography and another on African Wildlife, as well as a how-to video produced with his wife, Mary Ann, on Photographing on Safari.
 His work has appeared in every major nature and wildlife publication published in North America.
 Along with operating their own stock photography business, Joe is represented by over a dozen stock photo agencies worldwide, including Corbis, Animals Animals, Auscape, Okapia, and others.

-For over fifteen years Joe and Mary Ann have been teaching photography courses and leading photography tours and workshops.
+For over eighteen years Joe and Mary Ann have been teaching photography courses and leading photography tours and workshops.
 Their very popular photo tours and safaris have them afield for over twenty-five weeks each year.